rstudio/httpuv/src/README.md

 ## libuv

-The contents of the libuv/ directory are the canonical libuv sources, with the following changes.
+The contents of the libuv/ directory are the canonical libuv sources, with changes as described below.

-****
+### Step-by-step instructions

+To update libuv to a new version, do the following:

+* Edit `tools/update_libuv.R` so that `version` is the new version number, then commit.
+* Run that script, do a `git add src/libuv`, then commit.

+    ```
+    tools/update_libuv.R
+    git add src/libuv
+    git commit
+    ```

+* Cherry-pick some fixes:

+    ```
+    # Fix for unnamed structs on MinGW
+    git cherry-pick 327a0a9
+    # Fix for Solaris
+    git cherry-pick f7b4ff8
+    ```

+* Run libuv's `autogen.sh`, and commit the files.

+    ```
+    cd src/libuv
+    ./autogen.sh
+    mv m4/lt~obsolete.m4 m4/lt_obsolete.m4

+    # Add these generated files. -f is needed because they are listed in src/libuv/.gitignore.
+    git add -f Makefile.in
+    git add -f aclocal.m4
+    git add -f ar-lib
+    git add -f compile
+    git add -f config.guess
+    git add -f config.sub
+    git add -f configure
+    git add -f depcomp
+    git add -f install-sh
+    git add -f ltmain.sh
+    git add -f m4/libtool.m4
+    git add -f m4/libuv-extra-automake-flags.m4
+    git add -f m4/lt_obsolete.m4
+    git add -f m4/ltoptions.m4
+    git add -f m4/ltsugar.m4
+    git add -f m4/ltversion.m4
+    git add -f missing

+    git commit
+    ```

+* Update this README to refer to the new cherry-picked commits, then commit.

+### Details

+#### MinGW and unnamed structs

 The libuv sources contain unnamed structs, which result in warnings on MinGW's GCC.
 This in turn causes WARNINGS in R CMD check on Windows.
-Commit f40b733 converted them to named structs.
+They were converted to named structs.

-*****
+#### Solaris support

 The Makefile.am file is modified for Solaris support.
 This is the original line: